 What's Happening this week!

 EXPLORE BURTON aVENUE uNITED church

-Join us for worship starting at 10:00am!
+Join us for Sunday morning service at 10:00am!

 Visitors or new-comers we are so glad you are here!
 Please make yourself known to one of us and sign our guest book in the foyer or at the front door.
 There is a gender-neutral and accessible washroom on the main level through the doors at the front of the sanctuary.
 Other washrooms are in the lower level.